movinalot/azure-terraform/user_environment_setup/README.md

 ## Overview

-Create many users and assign them to a new security group.
+Manage many users provision required resources.

-The security group can have associated Azure AD roles, if supported by the associated AD License.
+The user management security group can have associated Azure AD roles, if supported by the Tenant AD License.

 Each user is provisioned one of more Resource Groups with zero or more associated roles and a Storage Account with a File Share.

+A bastion host and Linux VM is provisioned when

+- locals `bastion_host_support` is `true`
+- locals resource_groups map attribute `bastion` is true

 ## Cloning and Pulling Requirement